LedgerHQ/ledgercomm/README.md

 ## Overview

 Python library to send and receive [APDU](https://en.wikipedia.org/wiki/Smart_card_application_protocol_data_unit) through HID or TCP socket.
-It could be used with a Ledger Nano S/X or with the [Speculos](https://github.com/LedgerHQ/speculos) emulator.
+It can be used with a Ledger Nano S/X or with the [Speculos](https://github.com/LedgerHQ/speculos) emulator.

 ## Install